maurice46/SSNeuralNetwork/README.md

 ## How it's built

-Every component is implemented from first principles in pure Python — no autograd, no deep learning framework:
+Every component is implemented from first principles in pure Python (no autograd, no deep learning framework):

 - **Forward pass** — manual weighted sums and layer-by-layer activation
 - **Backpropagation** — gradients derived by hand via the chain rule on squared error loss
 - **Gradient descent** — manual weight updates using the gradient step rule
 - **Architecture** — 11 input features → 10-neuron hidden layer → 1 output neuron (binary classifier)

-`pandas`, `scikit-learn`, and `matplotlib` are used only for data loading, splitting/scaling, and plotting — the network itself has no ML library dependencies.
+`pandas`, `scikit-learn`, and `matplotlib` are used only for data loading, splitting/scaling, and plotting (the network itself has no ML library dependencies).

 ## Dataset